kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 as soon as allowed by that ordering, the concurrency bound in the problem statement, and of course not dispatching before arrival.

-### More or less efficient implementation of Fair Queuing for Server Requests with max-min fairness
+### More or less efficient implementation of Fair Queuing for Server Requests with max-min fairness and concurrent virtual execution

 We consider three issues in turn: (1) computing the max-min fair allocation for a given set of demands, (2) scheduling in the virtual